-Before understanding the impact of cannabidiol (CBD) on endometriosis pathologies and menstrual pain, a few definitions are necessary.
+Before understanding the impact of CBD (cannabidiol) on endometriosis pathologies and menstrual pain, a few definitions are necessary.
 Are you ready for a small lesson?

 Endometriosis is a chronic disease, generally recurrent, which affects 6 to 10% of the female population.
 The endometrium is the mucous membrane of the walls of the uterus.
 Endometriosis happens when this mucous membrane grows elsewhere by abnormally migrating towards the fallopian tubes, cervix, ligaments, ovaries, the peritoneum, or even to non-genital organs such as the bladder or colon.

 Even though the endometrium develops elsewhere than in the uterus, which is its usual place, it will follow the hormonal logic of the 28-day cycle and will disintegrate, causing blood flow.
 The causes of endometriosis can be multiple.
 Early and painful menstruation with short cycles, a gynaecological operation history or in utero exposure to diethylstilbestrol, are all plausible explanations.

 Symptoms are heavy periods around the third day of the cycle and constant pain.
 Several medical examinations, including ultrasound, MRI or other radiology techniques, allow this disease to be diagnosed.